In spite of new laws, distracted driving still deadly on North Carolina roads

 The stakes are high for lawmakers seeking solutions to the distracted driving epidemic: according to statistics released by the National Highway Traffic and Safety Administration (NHTSA), distracted driving kills more than 3,000 people a year, and a person using a cell phone behind the wheel is upwards of four times more likely to be involved in an accident.
 The National Safety Council (NSC)’s data is even more shocking: cell phone use (either in the form of speaking on a hand-held phone or texting) behind the wheel causes one-fourth of the nation’s car accidents – more than 1.4 million crashes – annually.
 North Carolina’s current laws only specifically address hand-held cellphone use or sending/receiving text messages behind the wheel, not some other equally risky behaviors like:

 - Reading a map or GPS navigation device

 - Checking or sending email

-- Changing music selections on the radio, a CD player or an mp3 player
+- Changing music selections on the radio, a CD player, or an mp3 player

-- Engaging in heated conversations with passengers, on a hands-free phone or on a CB radio system
+- Engaging in heated conversations with passengers, on a hands-free phone, or on a CB radio system

 Regardless of whether a distraction is old-fashioned or new-fangled, the result is the same: distracted driving is deadly driving.
 If you or a loved one has been injured in a motor vehicle accident involving a distracted driver, you probably have many questions.
-You are likely worried about getting the medical care you need, paying for car repairs and replacing the wages you are missing while you recover.
-To get the answers you seek, consult an experienced personal injury attorney in your area to learn more about your legal rights and options you have to hold the responsible parties accountable.
+You are likely worried about getting the medical care you need, paying for car repairs, and replacing the wages you are missing while you recover.
+To get the answers you seek, consult an experienced personal injury attorney in your area to learn more about your legal rights and the options you have to hold the responsible parties accountable.